Richie Havens: Early career

 Havens's solo performances quickly spread beyond the Village folk music circles.
 After cutting two records for Douglas Records, he signed on with Bob Dylan's manager Albert Grossman and landed a record deal with the Verve Folkways (later Verve Forecast) label.
 Verve released Mixed Bag in late 1966, which featured tracks such as "Handsome Johnny" (co-written by Havens and actor Louis Gossett Jr.), "Follow", and a cover of Bob Dylan's "Just Like a Woman".
-Havens released his first single, "No Opportunity Necessary", in 1967, later covered by Yes in their second album Time and a Word.
+Havens released his first single, "No Opportunity Necessary", in 1967, which was later covered by Yes in their second album Time and a Word.

 Something Else Again (1968) became his first album to hit the Billboard charts, and it pulled Mixed Bag back onto the charts.
 By 1969, he had released five albums.
 Two of those albums were unauthorized and were released by Douglas Records (or Douglas International): Electric Havens (released June 1, 1968) and Richie Havens Record (1969).